Theocondette/RL_PPO_in_Vectorized_Robotic_Environments/REPORT.md

 $$ \max_{\theta}\hat{\mathrm{E_{t}}}[\min(\dfrac{\pi_{\theta}(a_{t}|s_{t})}{\pi_{\theta_{Old}}(a_{t}|s_{t})} \hat{A_{t}} , clip(\dfrac{\pi_{\theta}(a_{t}|s_{t})}{\pi_{\theta_{Old}}(a_{t}|s_{t})},1 - \epsilon , 1 + \epsilon)\hat{A_{t}}] $$

 The idea is to take either the initial objective or the clipped one.
-The intuition is that we want to update the policy, but we do not want to go to far from the actual policy.
+We want to update the policy, however we do not want to go too far from the actual policy.
 This is what the clipped part does.
 The ratio is bounded by $[ 1 - \epsilon , 1 + \epsilon ]$, thus, if the policy update is under the bound, basic objective is used, otherwise the clipped one is used.

 This way of penalizing large policy update is not unique, there exist other ways : the trust region methods, the fixed or adaptative Kullback - Leibler penalty.
 However, these methods are less performant than the clipped surrogate objective according to the Schulman (2017) empirical study.
 Thus, this method is the one we implement here.